-4.1.1 Place the fire centrally on the hearth making sure that the spigot lines up with the spigot hole in the closure plate.
-Gently slide the appliance into place.
-The spigot must enter the closure plate to a depth of at least 25mm.
+6.1.1 Place the fire centrally on the hearth making sure that the spigot lines up with the spigot hole in the closure plate.
+Gently slide the appliance into place being careful not to scratch the hearth.
+The spigot must enter the closure plate to a depth of at least 15mm.

-4.1.2 Level the fire by loosening the lock nuts and turning the levelling screws in the feet up or down as required while they bear on the hearth.
+6.1.2 Level the fire by loosening the lock nuts and turning the levelling screws in the feet up or down as required while they bear on the hearth.
 When the fire is level and square to the wall, retighten the lock nuts.

-4.2 Wall Mounting
+6.2 Wall mounting.

-The fixing hole positions in relation to the flue spigot opening are shown in figure 7.
+The fixing hole positions in relation to the flue spigot opening are shown in figure 9.
 Mark these positions on the wall.
 The positions can alternatively be marked by placing the fire in position and marking the wall through the holes in the back panel.
 Drill and plug the holes using no. 10 wall plugs.
 Place the fire in position and secure with four no. 10 x 2in. woodscrews.